Adrakaris/classical-chinese-lookup/README.md

 Make sure the dictionary csv is in the same folder as the executable.

 Technically, all fields are typeable, this is solely to allow copy-paste.
 Search only looks at the topmost text box.

+This project is available for free under the *Creative Commons Attribution-ShareAlike (CC BY-SA 3.0)* license.